Our gritting crews are on standby around the clock until the end of March, ready to treat the 321 miles of roads on our main gritting routes.

 There are about 1,120 miles of pavement, including the town centre, 66 public buildings, and over 300 other named locations in the plan that we deal with first, before we move onto other requests.
-Only when both of these priorities are done, do we deal with the thousands of requests for service we receive.
+Only when both of these priorities are done do we deal with the thousands of requests for service we receive.

-If weather conditions are severe, we mix grit salt with a dry grit-sand to provide traction under foot.
+If weather conditions are severe we mix grit salt with a dry grit-sand to provide traction under foot.
 This helps to preserve grit salt stocks if the season is likely to be a bad one.

-How can I make a request for gritting?
+Can I make a request for gritting?

-Call our customer services on (01226) 773555.
+Call our customer services on (01226) 773555 to request gritting.

-What will the council not deal with routinely?
+What don't you deal with routinely?

 - grit private streets or unadopted roads - these are the responsibility of the residents